mjfactor/Package-Area-of-Shapes/readme.md

-# Get the Area of Shapes Library
+# Area of Shapes Package

 This is a simple Python library for performing arithmetic operations related to the area of different shapes.